 FAQ

-What is iCRM?
+What is iCCRM?

-Why is iCRM needed?
+Why is iCCRM needed?

 WHO reports that between 30% and 50% of cancer deaths could be prevented by modifying or avoiding key risk factors.
 These key risk factors include avoiding tobacco products, reducing alcohol consumption, maintaining a healthy body weight, exercising regularly and addressing infection-related aspects.